Epic 7-Days Paris and London Itinerary

 - Visit Versailles

-London is another fun capital in Europe – London is a bit hipper and personally, I think younger people (especially if you travel with teenagers) will enjoy London more.
+London is another fun capital in Europe.
+It is a bit hipper and I think younger people (especially if you travel with teenagers) will enjoy London more than Paris.
 However, this does not mean I suggest skipping Paris.
 Like Paris, I have visited London numerous times, and I always find new cute places and great spots.

 Before discussing the main things to do in London, here is some information for your days in London.